 A building permit is required to convert attics, basements or garages to living or habitable space.
 Your project may also require electrical, plumbing or mechanical permits.
-If you are building a new dwelling unit, visit Apply for an Accessory Dwelling Unit Permit.
 If you're converting space by adding dormers or a second floor, visit Residential Addition Permits Dormer or Upper Floor Permits.

 What you need for a conversion to living space permit completed application

 You will need a completed building permit application, a site plan (often called a plot plan) and architectural plans.
 Please carefully read the submittal requirements.
 The requirements explain what you must include to have a completed application and include links to other forms like the building permit application.

 - Drawings, drawn to scale where necessary to verify compliance with code.